adedhi/google-sheets-data-analysis-and-visualization/README.md

 ## Installation
 1. Download the code (any or all of the figures)
-2. Install the required dependancies (pandas, Matplotlib, NumPy)
+2. Install the required dependencies (Python, pandas, Matplotlib, NumPy)

 ## Usage
 1. Run any or all of the figure python files